Michael Tarver: Music career

-Evans is also a Christian Hip Hop Artist raps under the name Monster Tarver.
+Evans is also a Christian rapper under the name Monster Tarver.
 Tarver has been showcasing his lyrical talent on his instagram page and released his Control Freestyle called "Monster Control Verse.
 On January 7, 2022, Tarver released his debut single on digital streaming platforms titled, "Black Roses".
-On April 29, 2022, Bizzle & Datin announced Monster Tarver as the first artist to sign with God Over Money and Menace Movement as he makes his rap label debut on God Over Money's Album Us Against The World with a song called "GOM Menace".
+On April 29, 2022, Bizzle & Datin announced Monster Tarver as the first artist to sign with God Over Money and Menace Movement as he makes his rap label debut on God Over Money's album Us Against the World with a song called "GOM Menace".